-These cats are intelligent and easy to train.
-As long as you have a litter box that gives them some privacy, and is big enough for them to comfortably fit inside you should have no problems with them using it.
-Just remember to keep it clean as this is the main reason why a cat may not use the litter box.
+These cats are intelligent and easy to litter box train.
+You’ll want to have a litter box that gives them some privacy, and is big enough for them to comfortably fit inside.
+As long as you can do that you should have no problems getting them to use it.
+Just remember to keep it clean because a dirty litter box is the main reason why cats stop using the litter box.

-You may see a few accidents in the beginning but do not punish them.
-Give them praise and treats whenever they use the litter box.
-This will help them to understand what kind of behavior is expected of them.
+You may see a few accidents in the beginning but it’s best not to punish them.
+Give them praise and treats whenever they do use the litter box.
+Positive reinforcement will help them understand what kind of behavior is expected of them.

 If you already have pets in your home then there are some basic steps to take to teach the new cat how to interact with the existing pets.
-After you’ve introduced the new cat to each pet, observe their behavior.
-If the new cat is doing things that the other pets don’t like, you should step in and tell them no. You want to do this before an existing pet tells the new one for you.
+After you’ve introduced the new cat to each pet, watch their behavior.
+If the new cat is doing things that the other pets don’t like, you should step in to interrupt the behavior.
+If you want your current pets to accept the new one it’s best to do this before an existing pet gets too annoyed.

 Clicker training is becoming more popular now.
-Make a noise with the clicker when the cat does something which is considered good behavior.
-It will let them know that this is something that you like and hopefully will do it more frequently.
+We have an entire article that shows you how to train your pets with clicker sounds.
+Basically you make a noise with the clicker when the cat does something which is considered good behavior.
+It will let them know that this is something that you like and hopefully they will continue to do it.

 Domestic Shorthairs are mostly social cats and get along well with children.
-They do not mind playing with the children or being held by them.
+They usually don’t mind playing with children or being held by them.
 Some Domestic Shorthairs are really affectionate and will enjoy doing all sorts of things with children.
 However, since their personalities vary you should be careful about introducing them to children all at once.

 Always teach kids how they are supposed to behave with the cats, and how to hold them.
 Teach them to be gentle and soft in their interactions with the cats.
-You should also teach your children not to disturb the cats when they are eating.
+You should teach your children not to disturb the cats when they are eating or sleeping.

 Until you know how they will play together it is always a good idea to have an adult monitor them.
 This way you can prevent accidents from occurring.